The Synthetic Absorption Line Spectral Almanac (SALSA): Acknowledgements

 \section{Acknowledgements}

-DN thanks Chris Byrohl, Reza Ayromlou, and the other members of the group in Heidelberg throughout 2023 and 2024 who gave comments and suggestions on many early directions; Roland Szakacs, Qi Guo, Duarte Mu\~{n}oz Santos, Patricia Marcos, Tanmay Singh, and Nicolas Guerra Varas for exploring early versions of these datasets; and Annalisa Pillepich for comments and ideas throughout the preparation of this paper.
+DN thanks Chris Byrohl, Reza Ayromlou, and the other members of the group in Heidelberg throughout 2023 and 2024 who gave comments and suggestions on many early directions; Roland Szakacs, Qi Guo, Duarte Mu\~{n}oz Santos, Patricia Marcos, Tanmay Singh, Nicolas Guerra Varas, Simon Weng, Kirill Tchernyshyov, and Jeremias Boucsein for exploring early versions of these datasets; and Annalisa Pillepich for comments and ideas throughout the preparation of this paper.

 This research was supported by the International Space Science Institute (ISSI, \url{https://www.issibern.ch/}) in Bern, through ISSI International Team project \#564 (The Cosmic Baryon Cycle from Space).
 DN acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG) through an Emmy Noether Research Group (grant number NE 2441/1-1).
 This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 S.L. acknowledges support by FONDECYT grant 1231187.
 Our calculations have primarily made use of the Vera cluster of the Max Planck Institute for Astronomy (MPIA), operated by the Max Planck Computational Data Facility (MPCDF).